CSCfi/csc-user-guide/docs/data/sensitive-data/findata-permit.md

 - Since your project handles personal data, you need to fill the GDPR document i.e. *Description of processing activity* -form.
 - The document appears when you create a new project.
 You can edit this document later.
-- Your home organization is the **data controller** (CSC is the data processor, never the controller).
+- Your home organization is the **data controller**.
 [Read more about the roles and GDPR](../../support/faq/sensitive-data-legal.md#what-are-the-roles-of-csc-and-its-service-users-under-gdpr).

 ![Personal data handling document.](https://a3s.fi/docs-files/sensitive-data/MyCSC/MyCSC_GDPR.png)